Dr Hugh Waters

 About me

 Hugh Waters is a Senior Lecturer at the University of the West of England Bristol Business School, where he holds a range of responsibilities across undergraduate, postgraduate, executive and CPD programmes within the College of Business and Law.
-Hugh leads the final year undergraduate module Managing Organisational Change and first year undergraduate module Enterprise and Entrepreneurship.
-Hugh is also a member of the departmental assessment scrutiny panel.
+Hugh is the Progamme Leader for BA (Hons) Business and Managment CL and leads the final year undergraduate module Managing Organisational Change.
+Hugh supervises undergraduate and postgraduate projects in the area of Leadership, Change and Artificial Intelligence.
+Hugh is also supervising a PhD studentship investigating Decision-making in Mexican Data Institutions.

 Prior to joining UWE Hugh taught at University College Cork and the University of Exeter, supervising students and lecturing on leadership and organisational behaviour.
-Hugh also took a lead role on curriculum enhancement, developing a range of experiential learning opportunities for undergraduate, postgraduate and MBA cohorts as a Research Fellow for the Unlimited Value project 2016 - 2018.
-Prior to academia Hugh worked in both hospitality and financial services, latterly with Brewin Dolphin.
+Hugh also took a lead role on curriculum enhancement, developing a range of experiential learning opportunities for undergraduate, postgraduate and MBA cohorts.
+Hugh has prior professional expereince in the hospitality and financial services sectors.

 Hugh received a First-Class Honours degree from the University of Plymouth and an MRes (with Distinction) and PhD from the University of Exeter Business School (Centre for Leadership Studies) where he was both a 'Jonathan Young' and Economic and Social Research Council (ESRC) Scholar.
 Hugh is a Fellow of the Higher Education Academy and Academic Member of the Chartered Institute of Personnel and Development.